Skip to main content

-Overstaying your authorized period in Canada — whether a visitor visa, eTA, work permit, or study permit — is a serious immigration violation.
+Overstaying your authorized period in Canada, whether a visitor visa, eTA, work permit, or study permit, is a serious immigration violation.
 Under IRPA s.41(a), failure to comply with a condition of your status constitutes grounds of inadmissibility.
-It is flagged permanently in the Global Case Management System (GCMS) and can affect every future Canadian immigration application.
-But overstays are not always fatal — the IRPR provides a 90-day restoration window, and understanding your exact situation is the first step to resolving it.
+It is recorded permanently in Canada's immigration records and can affect every future Canadian immigration application.
+But overstays are not always fatal, the IRPR provides a 90-day restoration window, and understanding your exact situation is the first step to resolving it.

 What Constitutes an Overstay in Canada